bitwarden/help/_articles/hosting/install-on-premise.md

 tags: [hosting, docker, install, deploy]
 ---

 This article will walk you through how to install and deploy bitwarden to your own server.
+Because bitwarden is a cross platform application, you can install and deploy it on Linux, macOS, and Windows machines.

 ## Table of Contents